Can I commission you to make me a map?

 No, I'm professionally hired to create these maps & will not add things unless requested.
 I feel strongly that doing otherwise is me just being selfish as a fan and wanting to change things because of my own personal reasons.

 I technically draw each map twice.
 Once for the prop version and again for the digital/poster version.
 That means that Matt has a one of a kind physical map and the posters are slightly different.
-Because the prop maps are usually rushed, I don't have the luxury of noting the time and the digital versions are created during my "off hours" so I don't get behind on commissions.
+Because the prop maps are usually rushed, I don't have the luxury of noting the time and the digital versions are created during my "off hours" so I don't get behind on other work.

 I get this question often and it's hard not to answer how very little has changed and yet everything has changed.
 I mean, before CR, my queue was packed & I was steadily working.
 And after CR my queue was packed and I was steadily working but now my name was suddenly getting known & I had more companies trying to hire me than individuals.
 But because I don't want to work *for* a company and prefer being able to make maps for the community in general, I turn down a lot of offers and just stick to what I think would be fun or interesting to do.

-140 lb watercolor paper that goes through a different process depending on how Matt & I decide the feel of it should be.
+Custom made 140 lb watercolor paper that goes through a different process depending on how Matt & I decide the feel of it should be.

 Because the process I put the paper through to make the maps leaves them smelling like a rich herbal coffee.